thewoolleyman/continuous-everything/README.md

 ### Adding a buildkite agent manually on Rancher custom host

+NOTE: Requires rancher custom host to already be set up via steps below.
+The main reason to have this in addition to elastic ci stack for AWS is that it's always on and available to start builds immediately, whereas the aws stack takes ~2 minutes to spin up.
+Alternately, it could be set up on a cheap Rimuhosting or DigitalOcean box.

 * Buildkite UI -> Agents -> Docker -> Alpine version
+* First, get secrets/ssh keys onto custom host:
+  * ssh to custom host
+  * `sudo mkdir /buildkite`, `sudo chown rancher:rancher /buildkite`
+  * scp `/buildkite/environment` file up to custom host (same as one for aws elastic stack bucket, but named the default `environment`, not `env`):
+    ```
+    #!/bin/bash

+    set -eu

+    echo '--- :house_with_garden: Setting up the environment'

+    export DOCKER_USER=continuouseverything
+    export DOCKER_PASS=<generated above>
+    export RANCHER_ACCESS_KEY=<buildkite account api key from rancher>
+    export RANCHER_SECRET_KEY=<buildkite account api key from rancher>
+    ```
+  * scp `/buildkite/id_rsa` github private key file up to custom host (same as one for aws elastic stack bucket, but name it `id_rsa` instead of `id_rsa_buildkite` (should be in lastpass)
+  * scp `/buildkite/pre-checkout` file up to custom host
+    ```
+    #!/bin/bash

+    set -eu

+    echo '--- :github: Copying buildkite github private key to ~/.ssh/id_rsa'

+    cp /buildkite/id_rsa ~/.ssh/id_rsa
+    ```
 * Rancher UI -> Stacks -> Add Stack -> `buildkite-agent`
 * Add Service
   * name: `buildkite-agent`